Ed Reed: 2003

 Reed and Will Demps were retained as the starting safeties during the 2003 season.
 Reed started in the Baltimore Ravens' season-opener at the Pittsburgh Steelers and collected a season-high ten combined tackles (seven solo) and a pass deflection in their 34–15 loss.
-The following week, he collected three solo tackles, a season-high three pass deflections, a season-high two interceptions, and scored his first career touchdown during a 33–13 victory against the Cleveland Browns in Week 2.
+The following week, he collected three solo tackles, a season-high three pass deflections, a season-high two interceptions, and scored his second career touchdown during a 33–13 victory against the Cleveland Browns in Week 2.
 He intercepted a pass by Kelly Holcomb in the second quarter and returned it for a 54-yard touchdown.
 On October 12, 2003, he recorded six combined tackles, deflected a pass, made an interception, and blocked a punt before returning it for a touchdown during a 26–18 victory at the Arizona Cardinals in Week 6.
 Reed blocked a punt by Scott Player, recovered it, and then returned it for a 22-yard touchdown in the second quarter.
 In Week 12, he made seven combined tackles and returned a blocked punt by Tom Rouen for a 16-yard touchdown during a 44–41 win against the Seattle Seahawks.
 He was named AFC Special Teams Player of the Week for Week 6.
 Reed was selected to the 2004 Pro Bowl, marking the first Pro Bowl selection of his career.
 He started in all 16 games in 2003 and recorded 71 combined tackles (59 solo), 16 pass deflections, seven interceptions, three touchdowns, and a sack.

 The Baltimore Ravens finished first in the AFC North with a 10–6 record and earned a playoff berth.
 On January 3, 2004, Reed started in his first career playoff game and finished the Ravens' 20–17 loss to the Tennessee Titans in the Wild Card Round with one pass deflection and an interception.